nordstrand/docker-transparent-http-cache/README.md

-    TARGET_HOSTNAME - The hostname of the cache's target TTL - How long requests will live in the cache (default 60 seconds) MAX_SIZE - TODO!
-How many requests that can be cached (overflowing cache entries are flushed on a LRU basis)
+    TARGET_HOSTNAME - The hostname of the cache's target TTL - How long requests will live in the cache (default 60 seconds) MAX_SIZE - The greatest size the cache can grow to (overflowing cache entries are flushed on a LRU bases)

 ## Admin UI
 A simple user interface for the cache is provided: